harrycresswell/hc/content/articles/form-data-with-zapier.md

 - Build a simple HTML form for our static website.
 - Collect the data submitted and store it in a URL using a Zapier Webhook.
-- Use Zapier to automagically send us the data in an email when someone submits the form.
+- Use Zapier to automagically send ourselves the data in an email, any time someone submits the form.
 - Finally, redirect the user to a success page after they complete the form.

 Before we start the build, you might want to jump [over here](https://www.harrycresswell.com/contact/) to see a real world example of how i've implemented this technique.